cmlburnett/pyrtl433net/README.md

 On the server you must add functionality to pipe the data to whatever you want to use to actually process the data.

 Essentially, this is a IP/UDP transport and aggregator for SDR's.
+Go a step further and run a client in a remote location and tunnel the IP stream over a VPN if you want.

 # Motivation
 The problem being solved is the need to have multiple SDR's around the house to receive sensors distributed around the house.